nodesign/UPER/UserFunctions/README.md

 For now, *fname* is not used.
 However, I recommand to use it for a potential future use.

 __*fid*__ must be a unique identifier.
-ID < 1000 are reserved and shouldn't be used for a custom function.
+ID must be comprised between 200 and 250.
+0..199 and 251..255 are reserved and must not be used for a custom function.

-In this example, fname will be "dummy", and fid 1000 :
+In this example, fname will be "dummy", and fid 200 :

 ```
-SFPServer_addFunctionHandler(server, 'dummy', 1000, dummyFunction);
+SFPServer_addFunctionHandler(server, 'dummy', 200, dummyFunction);
 ```

 Your custom function must be public.
 Don't forget to add the definition in UserFunctions.h :